-- A. Perform work in accordance with applicable New Mexico Standards and the National Fire Protection Act (NFPA). - B. Valves: Mark valve body with manufacturer's name and pressure rating.
+- A. Perform work in accordance with applicable New Mexico Standards, NTUA Standards and the National Fire Protection Act (NFPA). - B. All piping, fittings, valves and any other potable water system appurtenances shall comply with the "Reduction of Lead in Drinking Water Act", in effect as of 2014, or any subsequent revision thereof. - C. Valves: Mark valve body with manufacturer's name and pressure rating.